lachlanc/py-ardx/public/content/eprimer.md

 ### Identifying:
 A plastic box with 3 wires coming out one side and a shaft with a plastic horn out the top.
 ### Things to watch out for:
-The plug is not polarized so make sure it is plugged in the right way.
+The plug is not keyed so can be plugged in the wrong way.

 ### More Details:
 http://ardx.org/SERV